schauveau/lesyd/configuration.md

 - `port`
   - A port number between 0 and 65535
-  - The default port is set according to the transport method:
+  - The default port is set according to `transport` and `tls`:
-     - 1883 for `tcp`
+     - 1883 for `tcp` without tsl
-     - 8883 for `tcp+tsl`
+     - 8883 for `tcp` with tls
      - 0 for `unix` (i.e. no port needed)
      - 8083 for `websocket`
-     - 8084 for `websocket+tls`
+     - 8084 for `websocket` with tls

 - `username`
   - An optional username.
   - If not specified, an anonymous connection will be attempted.

 - `password`
   - An optional password

+- `tls`
+  - a subsection that enable TLS encryption when present.
+  - See `tls subsection` below

 ## `mqtt_sydpower` section

 The `mqtt_sydpower` section is similar to `mqtt_client` but it specifies how to connect to the MQTT broker that handles the device messages (i.e. the redirected `mqtt.sydpower.com` on port 1883).